* Dollar nurses losses after jobs data disappoints bulls

 "ECB President Mario Draghi is likely to reaffirm the central bank's commitment to using extraordinary policy measures to ease monetary conditions, including the prospect of ABS purchases, and address very low euro area inflation."

-The Fed is thought to be heading steadily toward a first rise in rates next year, while the European Central Bank may have to battle falling prices with further monetary easing.
+Expectations of a broadly stronger dollar are being fuelled by the prospect of the Fed heading steadily toward a first rise in rates next year while the European Central Bank battles falling prices with further monetary easing.

 Overall euro zone inflation in July was just 0.4 percent.